- A side hustle can help you boost your income and express your creativity

 - When spending money on your side hustle, let reality, not dreams, drive your decisions

-It may seem counterintuitive, but the best way to build and manage your side hustle is to start with your goal(s) and work backwards.
+It may seem counterintuitive, but the best way to build your side hustle is to start with your goal(s) and work backwards.
 Understand why you’re doing it and what you hope to accomplish.

 Is this fun and a little extra income on the side, or for your own personal growth and education?
 Is it a financial safety net?
 Is it your first step towards working for yourself?
 Are you building a cash cushion, paying down debts, covering your everyday expenses?